top of page

 Inform

-Hanoi stakeholders benefited from the knowledge products related to demo activities and e-mobility in general, such as shared mobility system, charging infrastructure, and vehicle integration services, that were incorporated in the SOLUTIONSplus online toolbox.
+Hanoi stakeholders benefited from the knowledge products related to the demonstration activities and e-mobility in a local context, such as shared mobility systems, charging infrastructure, and vehicle integration services, that were incorporated in the SOLUTIONS- plus online toolbox.
+Stakeholders from Hanoi joined the Asian regional and Hanoi-specific trainings on e-mobility over the entire project lifetime.

 Inspire